ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/peer_review.md

 and the degree of validation and verification to which it has been subjected [1].
 ```

 Quality assurance should match the complexity and risk level of your analysis [1].
 This may involve internal and external peer review.
-External review is recommended for business-critical work, when using complex or novel methods, or when results can't be easily validated against other analyses.
+External review is recommended for business-critical work, when using complex or novel methods, or when results cannot be easily validated against other analyses.

 ## Focus reviews on code quality